hugoprieur/OE-CUSUM/README.md

 Research on Healthcare Performance RESHAPE, INSERM U1290, Université Claude Bernard Lyon 1, 69008 Lyon, France
 Université Paris Cité, Centre for Research in Epidemiology and Statistics (CRESS), METHODS Team, Paris, France

-This code is also available in the appendix of the original manuscript.
+This code is also available in the appendix of the original manuscript (doi:10.1136/bmjqs-2024-017935).

 ---
 Draws the O-E CUSUM graph of a given dataset of procedures into a png file.